Security Camera Necessary Features Guide

-When it comes to video, I’m looking at three main factors:
+When it comes to the video footage from security cameras, we look at three main factors:

 - Pixelation: The current industry standard for video display is 1080p HD.
 Previously, it was 720p HD, and more advanced models include 2K or even 4K display, which has twice the number of pixels as 1080p HD.
 Basically, the more pixels there are, the clearer the image.
 Of course, we want as clear of an image as we can get.
 Suppose we had a break-in, but our camera could not produce a clear enough picture to help differentiate the robber’s image from that of 10 other possible criminals.
 In that case, it’d be extremely difficult to identify them and get our things back.
 High-resolution recordings make for great home videos, too.

 - Field of view: We want our camera to have a viewing angle of at least 120 degrees.
 The wider the viewing angle, the fewer cameras we need to cover a room, saving us money.
 Note that the highest possible field of view is 180 degrees, a standard that many cameras reach these days.
 Plus, some cameras can pan all the way around, giving us 360 degrees of coverage.
 However, we don’t conflate the field of view with the ability to pan as they are separate but important features.

 - Field of zoom: While some cameras allow us to zoom in digitally, pinching the screen with our fingers.
 Other cameras can actually zoom in optically, meaning the camera will move closer to its subject.
 We prefer cameras that can zoom optically.
 The more times, the better.
 It allows us to get as much detail as possible.
 If we do end up having an intrusion, the optical zoom comes in handy when we want to identify the perp.